ozzymcduff/ElasticElmah/README.md

     </appender>

 In order to read logs, you can use the class ElasticSearchRepository.
 There is a test site based on Elmah (ElasticElmahMVC).
-The reason for an asp.net MVC site is that this is easier to read.
+The reason for an asp.net MVC site is that it enables you to integrate logging information with your admin site

 License
 -------